 Why choose Kirkham Henry?

 The philosophy of the Centre is one of care and concern for each individual, aiming to achieve the personal, and vocational development of each student to the maximum of her/his ability.
 Angela and Jennie believed that if young people are self-disciplined in their hobby then they are self-disciplined in life itself!

 Our reputation for being an inclusive school means everybody is welcomed.

 Skills for the future

-Dance, Singing, Drama and Music (Piano & theory) are taught to the highest level and many students go on to enjoy successful careers in the Theatre.
-For those who choose not to “tread the boards” Angela and the staff possess the ability and skills to motivate young people to progress to alternative courses in higher education.
+Dance, Singing, Drama and Music are taught to the highest level and many students go on to enjoy successful careers in the all forms of performing arts.
+For those who choose not to enter the industry, Angela and the staff possess the ability and skills to motivate young people to progress to alternative courses in higher education.

-They consistently win trophies at the various Stage Dance and Singing Festivals in the North of England.
-This year Kirkham Henry pupils have once again been awarded numerous “Most Outstanding Performers” awards at the festivals.
+We consistently win trophies at the various Stage Dance and Singing Festivals in the North of England.
+Many years Kirkham Henry pupils have been awarded numerous “Most Outstanding Performers” awards at the festivals.
 Pupils often have the opportunity to appear in professional productions.

 Friends for life

 Success can be measured in so many ways and at Kirkham Henry it isn’t just the prestigious awards that pupils win year after year, it is the rapport between teachers, Directors , children and parents, a feeling of a family enterprise.